Wisconsin Supreme Court clears the way for a conversion therapy ban to be enacted

 What is happening in Wisconsin?

-The provision barring conversion therapy in Wisconsin has been blocked twice by the Legislature’s powerful Joint Committee for the Review of Administrative Rules — a Republican-controlled panel in charge of approving state agency regulations.
+Since April 2024, the Wisconsin professional licensing board for therapists, counselors and social workers has labeled conversion therapy as unprofessional conduct.

-The Wisconsin Supreme Court ruling means the conversion therapy ban can be enacted.
-The court ruled that the legislative committee has been overreaching its authority in blocking a variety of other state regulations during Democratic Gov. Tony Evers’ administration.
+But the Legislature’s powerful Joint Committee for the Review of Administrative Rules — a Republican-controlled panel in charge of approving state agency regulations — has blocked the provision twice.

-The lawsuit brought by Evers targeted two votes by the joint committee.
-One deals with the Department of Safety and Professional Services’ conversion therapy ban.
-The other vote blocked an update to the state’s commercial building standards.
+The Wisconsin Supreme Court ruled that the committee has been overreaching its authority in blocking a variety of other state regulations during Democratic Gov. Tony Evers’ administration.
+That clears the way for the conversion therapy ban to be enacted.

 Republicans who supported suspending the conversion therapy ban have insisted the issue isn’t the policy itself, but whether the licensing board had the authority to take the action it did.